WSG23/yosai_intel_dashboard_fresh/docs/validation_overview.md

 # Validation Overview

-All validation in the Yōsai Intel Dashboard is provided by the `security` package which exposes `SecurityValidator` and `UnifiedFileValidator`.
+All validation in the Yōsai Intel Dashboard is provided by the `security` package which exposes `SecurityValidator`.
 Previous individual validator classes have been removed and their functionality consolidated.

 If your code imports `InputValidator` or `UploadValidator`, switch to `validation.security_validator.SecurityValidator` instead.